 Scroll down to find out which paintings hold the title of costliest van Gogh's pieces sold at auctions.

 Anyone interested in van Gogh's paintings with their heavily articulated brushstrokes, dazzling color, and hypnotic perspective will wonder about the artist who created such masterpieces.
 Drawing on the artist's correspondence, this book by Isabel Kuhl allows readers to experience the artist's life and work synchronistically, with brilliant reproductions of his most famous and lesser-known works.
 Van Gogh's fans will find much to discover in this appealing and accessible overview of one of the world's most compelling figures.

 Featured image: Vincent van Gogh - L’Allee des Alyscamps, as seen at Sotheby's New York auction, via blogcdn.com; Portrait du Docteur Gachet.
 1890 (detail); Paysage sous un ciel mouvemente, via Sotheby's.

 Painted in the asylum in October 1889, L'homme est en mer represents a vibrant yet deeply disturbing depiction of a young mother worried about her husband who is away at sea.

-Like many other Van Gogh’s artworks from that period, this portrait is marked with bright, shimmering palette and striking color contrast.
+Like many other van Gogh paintings from that period, this portrait is marked with a bright, shimmering palette and striking color contrast.
 Warm yellow tones of the fire and the floor are set in juxtaposition with cold blue shades of the main subject’s dress and the wall behind her.